hawkeye64/quasar-extras-svg-icons/README.md

 - `country-flags-icons` is missing the South Korean flag as the SVG uses `clip-path` which our parser at this time cannot handle.

+- `health-icons`:
-- `health-icons` has a `!,svg` which doesn't translate well to a valid JavaScript variable name, so it is renamed to `ExclamationMark` as the already have a `QuestionMark` (because you can't have `?` in a filename).
+  - has a `!,svg` filename which doesn't translate well to a valid JavaScript variable name, so it is renamed to `ExclamationMark` as they already have a `QuestionMark` (because you can't have `?` in a filename).
+  - A number of icons, like `healthFilledConeTestOnNets` and `healthOutlineRuralPost`, look messed up and there is no way to fix them at this time.
+Use at your own risk, or use the original icon.

 ## Missing Icon Packages?
 We have tried to include some of the most popular and current SVG icon packages available.
 If you find a package you think should be here, do add a **feature request** in the issues section.